 When your home is clean and tidy you find that life runs a lot more smoothly and it?s just the same with your business.
 Spring is often the time of year when you are full of new ideas and plans for the future and it makes sense to spend some time reviewing your workload, dusting off your admin and applying your housekeeping skills to your filing, website and social media!

 In this blog we?re going to look at how spring cleaning your business is just like tidying your home.
-So let?s take a tour round the house and find out how you can start to make your business spic and span…
+So let?s take a tour round the house and find out how you can start to make your business spic and span?

-Clear your workspace
+Clear your space

 Are you one for keeping things ?just in case?, or saving things for later that you never really get round to using?
 Maybe you put something somewhere intending to find a permanent home for it, and it doesn?t get moved again leaving it looking out of place and taking up unnecessary space.

-This often applies to our filing on our computers, saving documents or images in the main folder because you?re not sure where it should go, and you intend to set up some appropriate folders later and move them.
+This often applies to our filing on our computers, saving documents or images in the main documents folder because you?re not sure where it should go, and you intend to set up some appropriate folders later and move them.
 If you don?t follow that through, when you next need it you have to hunt through various folders and filenames looking for the right one (or using the handy search bar).

-Take a look and delete the ones that are no longer relevant, and create some folders to neatly organise links to similar websites, such as having folders for your social media pages, blogs you regularly read, ones with business advice and tips.
+Take a look and delete the ones that are no longer relevant, and create some folders to neatly organise links to similar websites, such as having folders for your social media pages, blogs you regularly read, articles with business advice and tips.

 Be ruthless and unsubscribe from the ones you never open or are irrelevant to your business or circumstances.
-For the ones you do read or intend to read some time soon, create a folder in your inbox (mine?s called Breaktime Reading) and either file the emails in there when they arrive, or set up a rule to automatically file them into that folder.
+For the ones you do read or intend to read sometime soon, create a folder in your inbox (mine?s called Breaktime Reading) and either file the emails in there when they arrive, or set up a rule to automatically file them into that folder.
 Then you can access them and read at your leisure without them clogging up your inbox.
 I read mine on my tea breaks, hence the name of the folder!

 Tidy up the cupboards

 During a tidy up we often find tins and packets that nobody uses and that are well past their sell by date.
 Sometimes when you run a business you can find that you have products or services like that too.
 It?s important to look at your sales and find out which ones are working for you and which ones are holding you back.

 Look at your layout

 When we do a spring clean it gives us a chance to look at how the home runs and we can often spot synergies that will make our lives easier or opportunities to do things better.
 We realise that moving the sofa gives the kids more space to play or that an extra cupboard would really help with storage.
 It can be the same with your business.

 Check everything is working properly